CI/CD Integration

 token: ${{ secrets.DEPVAULT_TOKEN }}

-depvault ci pull --format env --output .env
+run: depvault ci pull

 - name: Build and deploy